-The latitude, longitude and altitude of the position of the RobotFalcon at the beginning of the flight response were used to estimate the distance between the flock of birds (using the location of the flockmember closest to the RobotFalcon, measured with a Rangefinder) and the RobotFalcon: the Flight Initiation Distance (FID).
+location of the flockmember closest to the RobotFalcon, measured with a rangefinder) and the RobotFalcon: the flight initiation distance (FID).
 Since the drone needed to approach a flock several times before it took flight, while in a number of cases birds did not fly up at all, we did not measure the FID of a flock to the drone.
 Instead, we compared between the drone and RobotFalcon by counting the number of times birds landed during a flight as a measure of reluctance to stay airborne.

-Statistical analyses were carried out in R (R Core Team, 2021).
+Statistical analyses were carried out in R [26].
 The effectiveness of the RobotFalcon was compared to that of the drone and of deterrence methods applied at the military airbase Leeuwarden.
-Deterrence data from airbase Leeuwarden were collected from 2001 till 2016, involving methods such as bioacoustics and pyrotechnics.
+Deterrence data from airbase Leeuwarden were collected from 2001 to 2016, involving methods such as bioacoustics and pyrotechnics.
 The proportion of deterrence actions that resulted in clearing the field of birds was compared between the RobotFalcon and drone using a two-way ANOVA.
 A survival analysis was performed on the time it took the flock to return.

-Variation of FID over time was analysed with Generalized Linear Mixed Models taking into account the species, the approach altitude of the RobotFalcon and weather conditions as fixed effects, and flight identity as random effect to account for the non-independence of data on multiple species deterred during a given flight.
+Variation of FID over time was analysed with generalized linear mixed models taking into account the species, the approach altitude of the RobotFalcon and weather conditions as fixed effects, and flight identity as random effect to account for the non-independence of data on multiple species deterred during a given flight.

-216217 3.
-Results
+3. Results

-All flocks were successfully deterred by the RobotFalcon within five minutes after it started its flight, with 50% of deterrence flights resulting in fields being free of birds within 70 seconds (54 flocks, Figure 3a), while in the control sessions, without deterrence, 15% of locations were free of birds after 5 minutes (26 flocks, Figure 3a).
-With the drone, it took longer to clear fields from flocks, and fewer fields were cleared: half of the fields were cleared after 100 seconds and 80% after 5 minutes (56 flocks, Figure 3a).
-The RobotFalcon was more effective in keeping flocks airborne than the drone: brief occasional landings of flocks after taking flight were less frequent when deterring with the RobotFalcon (M = 0.2 landings per hunt.
-SE = 0.06) than with the drone (M = 2.6 landings per hunt, SE = 0.6; Figure 3b).
+All flocks were successfully deterred by the RobotFalcon within five minutes after it started its flight, with 50% of deterrence flights resulting in fields being free of birds within 70 s (54 flocks, figure 3a), while in the control sessions, without deterrence, 15% of locations were free of birds after 5 min (26 flocks, figure 3a).

+With the drone, it took longer to clear fields from flocks, and fewer fields were cleared: half of the fields were cleared after 100 s and 80% after 5 min (56 flocks, figure 3a).
+The

+RobotFalcon was more effective in keeping flocks airborne than the drone: brief occasional landings of flocks after taking flight were less frequent when deterring with the RobotFalcon (M = 0.2 landings per hunt, s.e. = 0.06) than with the drone (M = 2.6 landings per hunt, s.e. = 0.6; figure 3b).

-As regards species differences, the RobotFalcon chased away flocks of corvids and gulls significantly faster than the drone, while starlings were chased away by both methods equally fast (Figure s2).
-Flocks of all species displayed more often patterns of collective escape in response to the RobotFalcon than to the drone (Figure 4).
+As regards species differences, the RobotFalcon chased away flocks of corvids and gulls significantly faster than the drone, while starlings were chased away by both methods equally fast (electronic supplementary material, figure S2).
+Flocks of all species displayed more often patterns of collective escape in response to the RobotFalcon than to the drone (figure 4).

-233 When the RobotFalcon approached from a higher altitude, flocks of all species fled 234 sooner (Figure 4b).
+When the RobotFalcon approached from a higher altitude, flocks of all species fled sooner (figure 4b).

-Over the course of our fieldwork the success of the RobotFalcon at clearing fields remained high and the flight initiation distance of the flocks did not change for any of the species (Figure 5).
+Over the course of our fieldwork the success of the RobotFalcon at clearing fields remained high and the FID of the flocks did not change for any of the species (figure 5).

-Compared to the method that cleared fields of flocks for the longest period at airbase Leeuwarden (distress calls and pyrotechnics), the RobotFalcon caused flocks of gulls, lapwings and starlings to stay away longer (Figure 6).
-More specifically, in response to the RobotFalcon, flocks of starlings and lapwings stayed away for a median time of 4 hours, compared to 1.83 and 1.1 hours, respectively when deterred by distress calls.
-Flocks of gulls stayed away for a median time of 3 hours after flights with the RobotFalcon versus 1.5 hours when scared by distress calls.
-Corvids stayed away equally long when deterred by the RobotFalcon and distress calls (about an hour for both methods, Figure 6).
+Compared to the method that cleared fields of flocks for the longest period at airbase Leeuwarden (distress calls and pyrotechnics), the RobotFalcon caused flocks of gulls, lapwings and starlings to stay away longer (figure 6).
+More specifically, in response to the RobotFalcon, flocks of starlings and lapwings stayed away for a median time of 4 h, compared to 1.83 and 1.1 h, respectively, when deterred by distress calls.
+Flocks of gulls stayed away for a median time of 3 h after flights with the RobotFalcon versus 1.5 h when scared by distress calls.
+Corvids stayed away equally long when deterred by the RobotFalcon and distress calls (about an hour for both methods, figure 6).